French frigate Poursuivante (1796)

 Poursuivante ("chaser") was a Romaine-class frigate of the French Navy.

 Career

 In June 1800, Poursuivante took part in the battle of Dunkirk under commander Oreille.
 In 1802, she departed Flushing to ferry troops to Saint-Domingue, under capitaine de vaisseau Jean-Baptiste Philibert Willaumez.
 She arrived as the Haitian Revolution raged.
 The ships Duguay-Trouin, Annibal and Swiftsure, as well as frigate Précieuse, Infatigable were also in Haiti.
-General Pamphile Lacroix ordered the Blacks of the island to be drowned, and the ships started throwing the Blacks of the island overboard.
-Only Willaumez refused the order, arguing that “sailors of the French Navy were no executioners”.

 On 18 May 1803, after the Treaty of Amiens was cancelled and war broke out between France and Great Britain.
 En route for Saint-Domingue with the 16-gun corvette Mignonne, she encountered a British convoy, was chased by HMS Hercule, and took part in the fights of the Blockade of Saint-Domingue.
 Largely outgunned, Poursuivante managed to manoeuvre behind Hercule and in the action of 28 June 1803, managed to rake her, disturbing her operations enough to be able to reach harbour.
 Mignonne was captured by HMS Goliath.